 Thus, keeping track of specific areas for future Action Plans, adds further time to the whole process of assessment, forcing the quality of each Action Plan to suffer.
 Further, the nature of excel based forms requires that the action plans are created after the restaurant checklist entries are completed which results in more time consumption while also introducing the possibility of human error, commonplace given the complexity of excel spreadsheets, to creep in, adding to the confusion and lack of coordination in real-time.
 Creating these Action Plans at the end of an assessment elongates the overall store visit, taking more time to complete the overall process.

-- Ambiguity with no specific target areas
+Ambiguity with no specific target areas

-- Zero accountability for tracking status updates
+Zero accountability for tracking status updates

 For an Action Plan to be successful, the problems identified during an inspection must be corrected by the store.
-While this may seem like an obvious requirement, with excel based Action Plans tracking statuses is extremely difficult.
-After a field inspection is complete, relevant parties at the store including Owners/General Managers (GM) will be provided with a list of issues to fix and a due date.
-With excel based field inspection forms, DM’s have no way to remotely monitor whether corrective actions have taken place without physically revisiting the store.
-This becomes a strenuous and nearly impossible responsibility for the DM’s.
+While this may seem like an obvious requirement, with excel based Action Plans, tracking the status of these is extremely difficult.
+After a field inspection is complete, relevant parties at the store including Owners/General Managers (GM) will be provided with a list of issues along with tasks to fix these with an assigned due date.
+This is accompanied with a section where the person who will be responsible for the task is assigned.
+All this information as pointed out earlier is compiled and sent as emails.